Putin Claims Russia Proposed a Cyber War Treaty In 2015 But the Obama Admin Ignored Them

 Wonder where Putin got that idea?

-Putin statement suggests contradiction (Score:3)
+Putin statement suggests contradiction (Score:4, Informative)

 Re: (Score:2)